FlameyosSnowy/EnhancedCommunications/README.md

 # EnhancedCommunications
 A next-generation chat plugin for enhancing Minecraft chat.

+# ⚠️ DISCLAIMER: ONLY WORKS FOR PAPERMC 1.18+

 ## Features:
 **High-performance**: Can process big messages and spam without hassle, chat delay, or TPS drops.